AIC-VDS: Attention-Based In-Context Learning for Joint Velocity Control and Data Collection Scheduling in Multi-UAV-Assisted Pipeline Monitoring: Introduction

-A common trend in tsunami monitoring is the use of Deep Reinforcement Learning (DRL)\cite{xu2025generalising}.
-However, online DRL optimizers often suffer from low sampling efficiency, gaps between simulation and reality, and the need for complex model training and fine-tuning that are not compatible with the urgency of tsunami monitoring missions.In offline reinforcement learning (RL) for UAV control, policies are trained using existing datasets.
-A major limitation is that actions poorly represented in the data can lead to inflated value estimates, while bootstrapping introduces instability, making training less reliable. .\cite{9904958},\cite{9920736}.
+A common trend in pipeline monitoring is the use of deep reinforcement learning (DRL)~\cite{xu2025generalising,10051520}.
+However, online DRL methods often suffer from low sample efficiency, simulation-to-reality discrepancies, and substantial training and fine-tuning requirements that can hinder rapid deployment in time-critical pipeline-monitoring missions.
+In offline reinforcement learning (RL) for UAV control, policies are trained using fixed datasets.
+A notable limitation is that actions poorly represented in the dataset can lead to extrapolation errors and overestimated values, which may be amplified by bootstrapping~\cite{9904958,9920736}.

-On the other hand, Large Language Models (LLMs) are transformative technologies with successful applications in education, finance, healthcare, biology, and more \cite{10433480}.
-Their potential extends to the management and optimization of networks, especially through In-Context Learning (ICL), a feature that enables LLMs to learn from language-based descriptions and demonstrations.
-Compared to existing methods such as convex optimization or conventional Machine Learning (ML), LLM-enabled ICL offers key advantages.
-It relies on the inference process of LLM, eliminating the need for complex model training and fine-tuning, which are often bottlenecks in many existing ML techniques.
-In addition, the tasks can be formulated in natural language, making them accessible to users without professional technical knowledge.

-These advantages make LLM-enabled ICL a promising approach for simplifying and improving network management and optimization tasks\cite{zhou2024large2}.
-For example, UAVs can use LLM-enabled ICL to optimize data collection schedules and velocities and dynamically adapt to the tsunami hazard zone.
+Conversely, Large Language Models (LLMs) have emerged as transformative technologies, demonstrating successful applications across diverse domains such as education, finance, healthcare, and biology~\cite{10433480,11321069}.
+Their potential extends to the management and optimization of networks, especially through In-Context Learning (ICL), a feature that enables LLMs to adapt to specific tasks from language-based descriptions and demonstrations.
+Compared to conventional Machine Learning (ML) methods, LLM-assisted ICL offers key advantages.
+It relies on the inference process of the LLM, eliminating the need for task-specific training or fine-tuning of the LLM, which are often bottlenecks in many existing ML techniques.
+In addition, tasks can be formulated in natural language, making them accessible to users without specialized technical knowledge.
+These advantages make LLM-assisted ICL a promising approach for simplifying and improving network management and optimization tasks.
+For example, UAVs can use LLM-assisted ICL to generate adaptive data-collection schedules and velocity-control decisions under changing pipeline conditions~\cite{emami2025llm,zhou2024large2}.

-However, MUPDM scenarios inherently generate a large amount of sensory data, including temperature and humidity, all of which must be processed in near real-time.
+However, MUAPM scenarios inherently generate large volumes of monitoring and network-state data that may need to be processed in near real time~\cite{wu2020real}.
+This not only puts a strain on communication and storage resources but also results in a significant computational burden when such data streams are fed into LLMs for interpretation or decision-making.
+To overcome these challenges, reducing the input length and intelligently selecting the relevant context are important.
+These mechanisms allow the system to preserve task-relevant information while reducing redundancies, thereby enabling effective downstream reasoning under resource constraints.